Putting the 3% blood culture contamination rate benchmark to the test

-Blood culture contamination rates differ widely between institutions, but hospitals frequently exceed the 3% blood culture contamination rate benchmark.2,3 Even when hospitals do achieve the accepted rate, they are conceding to the inaccuracy of nearly one-third of their positive results.
-That means, about 30% of all patients who receive a positive blood culture result—and for whom treatment is thereby initiated—are put at higher risk by unnecessary care.
+Even when hospitals achieve the 3% rate, approximately one-third of their positive results are inaccurate.
+That means, about 1/3 of all patients who receive a positive blood culture result—and for whom antibiotic treatment is initiated—are put at risk unnecessarily.

 Compare the laboratory result distribution of ‘All Blood Cultures’ to the subset of ‘Positive Blood Cultures’